shobhitJava/fabric2/README.md

 It has configtx.yaml file which has channel policy and orderer related configuration

-The Commmand.txt file has all the method in chronological order in which these command should be executed to deploy a chaincode in two peers
+The Commands.txt file has all the method in chronological order in which these command should be executed to deploy a chaincode in two peers